fakhrirasyids/leech/README.md

 [![](https://jitpack.io/v/fakhrirasyids/leech.svg)](https://jitpack.io/#fakhrirasyids/leech)

-Leech is a lightweight, Kotlin-based library designed to streamline background file downloads in Android applications.
+Leech is a lightweight, open-source Kotlin-based library designed to streamline background file downloads in Android applications.
 Built with CoroutineWorker, Kotlin Flow, Room, and Retrofit, Leech efficiently handles multiple download tasks while providing seamless updates and notification management for each download.

 ## How to add